Paradoxical behavior in Collatz sequences: From divergent to paradoxical sequences

 \section{From divergent to paradoxical sequences}

-In this section, and throughout the paper, it is important to make clear that finite sequences differing either in their first term or in their length are considered as distinct, no matter how many terms they have in common.
+In this section, and throughout the paper, it is important to make clear that finite sequences that differ in their first term or length are considered as distinct, no matter how many terms they have in common.

-As is easily seen, a counterexample to the Collatz conjecture is either a non-trivial cycle or a sequence diverging to infinity.
+As is easily seen, a counterexample to the Collatz conjecture is either a nontrivial cycle or a sequence diverging to infinity.
 The first case is obviously a paradoxical sequence whose first and last terms coincide.
 In fact, both cases lead to paradoxical sequences, as is demonstrated by the next theorem.
-Its proof makes use of the following lemma.
+Our proof makes use of a lemma which directly follows from the well-developed theory of continued fractions and is closely related to Dirichlet's approximation theorem.

 \begin{lemma} For every $\varepsilon > 0$, there are infinitely many pairs $(a,b)$ of positive integers such that

 \end{lemma}